Shasthojoy/lycheejs-guide/quickstart/Installation.md

 The lychee.js project is distributed via 3 different channels:

-- Library (portable, for prototyping.The versaitle swiss army lychee)
+- Library (portable, for prototyping.
+The versatile swiss army lychee)
-- Engine (the real deal, with ai automation and whatnot. runs on any platform)
+- Engine (real deal, with AI automation and whatnot.
+Runs on every platform)
-- Bundle (prebuilt, not recommended)
+- Bundles (prebuilt, for lazy sysadmins)

 ## lychee.js Library Installation